jeremykendall/php-domain-parser/README.md

 The `Pdp\Converter::convert` method expects the raw content of a PSL and returns its `array` representation.

-Once the PSL has been converted we can feed its data to a `Pdp\Rules` object which is responsable for resolving a given domain name against its rules.
+Once the PSL has been converted we can used the returned `array` to instantiate a `Pdp\Rules` object which is responsable for resolving a given domain name.

 ~~~php
 <?php